Happy New Year!

 I could just picture her, flying at my face, as if drawn by a magnet, beating me and clawing at my eyes with her tiny hands.
 The only thing that calmed her was my telling her that the shoes were Jason Wu.
 I don't think Jason actually personally designed those shoes, so it's not exactly the truth, but one must protect oneself at all costs.

-I do love a doll that exudes attitudes, but absolutely everything about this doll is perfect (as, I'm sure, will be her replacement shoes, when they arrive).
+I do love a doll that exudes attitude, but that's not where it ends with this doll.
+Absolutely everything about her is perfect (as, I'm sure, will be her replacement shoes, when they arrive).
 I love her suit, jewelry, and that wrap!
 TDF!
-To me, she is very Beverly Johnson -- and that's how she got her name -- from the Beverly Johnson's role in the film, The Cover Girl Murders.
+To me, she is very Beverly Johnson -- and that's how she got her name -- from Beverly Johnson's role in the film, The Cover Girl Murders.